somramnani/date-night-v2/README.md

 # Date-Night-V2
-A web app that finds your location and shows what events are happening that day.
+A web app that finds events that are happening that day depending on your location.

 ![](public/images/homepage.PNG)